sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/tour_help.rst

     sage: is_even(3)
     False

-Note: Depending on which version of the notebook you are viewing, you may see three dots ``...`` on the second line of this example.
+Note: Depending on which version of the tutorial you are viewing, you may see three dots ``...`` on the second line of this example.
 Do not type them; they are just to emphasize that the code is indented.